SeaWulf Quick Start Guide

 Batch Jobs (Most Common)

-• Best for: Production runs, long computations, automated workflows
+• Best for: Long computations and automated workflows

 • How: Submit script with sbatch filename.slurm